You need to switch from instant coffee today

 With Balance ground coffee, you're getting a naturally clean coffee with clean energy.
 Coffee is a nuanced drink to be savoured and enjoyed, a bit like wine.

-In our eyes, drinking instant coffee simply for the energy boost just doesn't give you the same experience.
+In our eyes, drinking instant coffee simply for the energy boost doesn't give you the same experience.

 If you’d like to know more about our thoughts regarding caffeine and enjoying the experience of coffee, we discussed the effects of caffeine with Ryan, the founder of Blendsmiths, as well as how to drink coffee mindfully with Yulia of KARVE.

-Flavour of Instant Coffee:
+Flavour of Instant Coffee

 Finally, we need to talk about the flavour differences between instant coffee and high-grade whole bean or ground coffee.